 While people flock to Africa to see the ‘big 5’, Nepal has its own awe-inspiring wildlife: rhinoceros, elephants, tigers, gharial crocodiles, deer, and an abundance of bird-life.

+Chitwan National Park, accessible from Kathmandu and Pokhara, has run a very successful rhinoceros conservation project.
 In 2016, it celebrated the second consecutive ‘zero-poaching’ year, and has roughly doubled its population of one-horned rhinoceros in the past decade.

-Now, there are more than 600 of the enormous animals in the park, and you’re practically guaranteed to see at least one—I saw nine on my last visit!
+Now, there are more than 600 of the enormous animals in the park, and you’re practically guaranteed to see at least one — I saw nine on my last visit!

-Other animals and birds live in and around the park, including elephants, gharial crocodiles, deer, and vultures.
+Many other animals and birds live in and around the park, including elephants, gharial crocodiles, deer, and vultures.

 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.